jalalkiswani-training/htu-courses-datastructure/T1/README.md

 # General Notes:
 1. The code should be committed to GitHub
 2. The code should include  a batch/shell file that:
-	2.1-Compile the source
+	2.1- Compile the source
 	2.2- Execute the code with n=5
 	2.3- Execute the code with n=20
 	2.4- Execute the code with n=100
 	2.5- Execute the code with n=1000